zenny/Remote-Syslog-Version-2-Basic/README.txt

 Name author: Tom Slenter, Ronald Gerits, You Li
 E-mail: info@remotesyslog.com

+2. Version 2 basic is free and is a duplicate of version 1.x rewritten in bash.
+The premium version contains a API and a new GUI but is currently work in progress.
+We expect a release before 2020.

-2. Config files
+3. Config files
 To change some configuration use the following files:
 /opt/remotesyslog/colortail => for a new color regex /opt/remotesyslog/syslog-ng => syslog configuration
 /opt/remotesyslog/logrotate => change file rotation
 /opt/remotesyslog/index.php => change GUI

-3. Information
+4. Information
 The basic version is community driven.
 For the moment it allows you to deploy the old version 1.x written in bash.
 It has some bug fixes.
 It allows you to download a lightweight and response syslog server.
 The basic edition only contains a TUI and the free GUI.

-4. Premium version
+5. Premium version
 There is a Premium version in development.

-5. Security
+6. Security
 The free GUI has no password or SSL enabled by default.
 To check how to enable these setting visit. https://www.remotesyslog.com/legacy/

-6. Installation
+7. Installation
 a.
 Install a clean debian 9.x or Ubuntu 18.04.2 distro
 b.
 Run the following commands:
     - git clone https://github.com/tslenter/Remote-Syslog-Version-2-Basic.git